amccannv/elle/README.md

 ### About:

-> *ELLE is a realtime chatting application that
+> *ELLE is a real-time webchat application that
 > allows users of different languages to
 > communicate.
 It may be used for educational
-> purposes, in order to interact with people
+> purposes or to interact with friends and family
 > who speak different languages.
 As of right
 > now, the service is annonymous, but we may
-> implement usernames and avatars in the future.*
+> implement usernames and avatars in the future.
+> Right now, ELLE is similar to Omegle in the sense that you
+> in that you are connected with a stranger. *

 #### Fun Facts: